Arturia KeyLab 49 review

 Built specifically with Analog Labs and the Arturia V collection in mind, the KeyLab 49 is Arturia’s move to bundle hardware and software together, a move that many other companies have made in recent years, such as Native Instruments with their Komplete series.
 The software portion, Analog Lab 2, contains 5000 sounds taken from its various emulations.

-We’ll go into detail on these sounds momentarily, but for now, please take a moment to view some of the best-selling synthesizers currency on sale on Amazon, and see how well they stack up against the KeyLab 49 by Arturia:
+We’ll go into detail on these sounds momentarily, but for now, please take a moment to view some of the best-selling synthesizers currency on sale online, and see how well they stack up against the KeyLab 49 by Arturia:

 The KeyLab 49 features a striking look, harkening back to many of the analog synth machines its sounds are based on.
 Right from the beginning, you can tell that build quality was a huge focus for Arturia with this controller.